Penn State Nittany Lions football: James Franklin era (2014–2025)

 The 2020 season was James Franklin's first losing season with the Nittany Lions.
 They started off the season with COVID-19 pandemic spring cancelations.
-Penn State traveled to Bloomington to take on Indiana were they lost in overtime 35–36 with Michal Phenix Jr pendulum touch two-point conversion to win the Game for Indiana.
+Penn State traveled to Bloomington to take on Indiana where they lost in overtime 35–36 with Michael Penix Jr.'s pendulum touch two-point conversion winning the Game for Indiana.
 The Nittany Lions took on Ohio State at home with no whiteout due to the COVID-19 pandemic.
 Penn State lost 25–38.
 The Nittany Lions took on Maryland who they had not lost to since 2014.
 The Terrapins beat Penn State 19–35 in Beaver Stadium.
-The Nittany Lions traveled to Nebraska to take on the Nebraska Cornhuskers were the Nittany Lions comeback fell short and lost 23–30.
-The Nittany Lions fought the Iowa Hawkeyes but lost 21-41 giving Penn State its first ever 0–5 start in its history.
-The Nittany Lions determined to win traveled to Ann Arbor to defeat the Michigan Wolverines.
-Penn State got its first victory of the season 27-17 going 1–5.
-Penn State took on the Rutgers Scarlet Knights in Piscataway were they won again 23-7 thus giving them a 2–5 record.
+The Nittany Lions traveled to Nebraska to take on the Nebraska Cornhuskers where the Nittany Lions comeback fell short and lost 23–30.
+The Nittany Lions fought the Iowa Hawkeyes but lost 21–41 giving Penn State its first ever 0–5 start in its history.
+The Nittany Lions, determined to win, traveled to Ann Arbor to defeat the Michigan Wolverines.
+Penn State got its first victory of the season 27–17 going 1–5.
+Penn State took on the Rutgers Scarlet Knights in Piscataway where they won again 23–7 thus giving them a 2–5 record.

 Penn State went home to take on the Michigan State.
-They trailed 10–21 at halftime but rallied back to win 39-24 getting a 3–5 record.
+They trailed 10–21 at halftime but rallied back to win 39–24 getting a 3–5 record.
 For the Big Ten Championship week Penn State hosted the Fighting Illini at home.
-Penn State won in rout 56-21 going to a 4–5 record.
+Penn State won in rout 56–21 going to a 4–5 record.
 Penn State players voted to not accept a bowl invitation so their final record was 4–5.
 A major offseason change was replacing first-year offensive coordinator Kirk Ciarrocca with Texas offensive coordinator Mike Yurcich.
 James Franklin is currently under a ten-year $75,000,000 contract (as of 2021).